 Well it appears that Raheem Sterling and his advisors, have decided the petulant little child is too big for one of the most prestigious and celebrated clubs in the Premier League, Europe and even the world.

-As you can guess I am a little biased when it comes to Liverpool, but it disgusts me that at a time when the reds faithful waved goodbye to a true legend of the club and game, a player who embodied the spirit of Liverpool FC and its fans; a player who despite never winning a Premier League title stayed loyal to the club that gave him his opportunity in the balling world, little Raheem decides Liverpool isn’t good enough for him.
+As you can guess we are a little biased when it comes to Liverpool, but it disgusts me that at a time when the reds faithful waved goodbye to a true legend of the club and game, a player who embodied the spirit of Liverpool FC and its fans; a player who despite never winning a Premier League title stayed loyal to the club that gave him his opportunity in the balling world, little Raheem decides Liverpool isn’t good enough for him.

 When Liverpool were on the cusp of potentially lifting their first league title in almost two decades, Raheem was admittedly a standout player; one of true potential.
 But potential is also judged when your back is up against the wall and things aren’t necessary going your way.
 Following the departure of Suarez, Liverpool needed Sterling to stand tall and help Liverpool continue on their path towards rebuilding the dynasty.